Codervio/Filesignature/README.md

 A `Filesignature` detects mime type, extension and type of file by reading a headers from a file.

+It is possible to guess mime type, extension, vendor name and mime type using input arguments function.

 ## Installation

 1. Installation via [Composer](http://www.composer.org) on [Packagist](https://packagist.org/packages/codervio/filesignature)